lbanasze/GameMaster/README.md

 # GameMaster
-In-progress project containing tools to help with being a Game Master in TTRPG.
-Starting out with Root TTRPG.
+In-progress project with various Board Game and TTRPG tools!

+### BoardWyrm
+Web App that connects to BGG and RPGG to create a shelf of games, capable of filtering.

+### Root NPC Generator
+Web App to randomly generate NPCs for the TTRPG Root